GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/03-timing-decorator.md

 isRegex: true
 after: 12
 ```

-Click on the search result on the left side of the editor to scroll down to the appropriate line if necessary.

 To test the WSGI application with the decorator applied for collecting metrics, back in the first terminal run: